gusmmm/data-science-intensive-care/docker-configuration.md

 ## do a backup of your local data
 ## run a docker container of Rstudio sever
 - download the [file](https://github.com/gusmmm/data-science-intensive-care/blob/main/docker-compose.yaml) to the ~/dsic folder you've created
+- $ docker-compose up -d

+## open rstudio server
+- in a browser go to the adress localhost:8787
+- fill in:
+  - username rstudio
+  - password 1234